jackdewinter/pymarkdown/docs/extensions/pragmas.md

 The pragma appears to be a normal HTML comment, starting with the character sequence `<!--` or the character sequence `<!---`, and ending with the character sequence `-->`.
-As some editors do not clearly show trailing whitespace characters, any number of tab characters or whitespace characters may follow the closing character sequence.
-Within the bounds of the HTML comment, the pragma data is preceded by zero or more whitespace characters (space character or tab character), the character sequence `pyml` and a single space character.
+As some editors do not clearly show trailing whitespace characters, any number of whitespace characters may follow the closing character sequence.
+Within the bounds of the HTML comment, the pragma data is preceded by zero or more whitespace characters, the character sequence `pyml` and a single space character.
 The remaining text is the pragma command.

 To put this into practical terms, a valid pragma line matches the following regular expression: